ArunRamachandran/github-explore/README.md

 Jest & Enzyme are utilised for unit testing

 * There is a rate limit at the moment about the number of requests being sent/receive from GitHub servers and which is restricted to 60 req / per hour.
 This can be overwritten by making use of authenticated apis & pagination and which is considering as an improvement to the current implementation.

+# Future enhancements - Potential improvement areas

+- Change UI based on the users language selection by utilising the browser cultre as an additional functionality.

+- Implement gitHub authentication to explore private repositories as an additional functionality.